 This article is for:

-* Parents who make too much to get financial aid, but not enough to feel like they can comfortably afford private school.
+- Parents who make too much or have too much assets to get financial aid, but not enough to feel like they can comfortably afford private school.

 These reasons all make sense, and I respect them.

 However, if you send your child to private school and pay full tuition, there is one guarantee.
 It is that you will spend a small fortune if you don't get grants and scholarships.
 A lot of parents who advocate for private school got grants for their children to attend.
 That's wonderful.

 But I'm talking about the parents whose children don't get need based grants because they make a little too much, but not enough to feel wealthy.
 You know, those families making around $150,000 – $350,000 a year, depending on where they live and how many children they have.

 Forgoing One Million Dollars To Attend Private School

 Given I'm biased for a public education, let's remove my bias by simply doing some math.
 Let's calculate how much it will cost to send your child to private school from K-12 and four years of college.